Updated April 29, 2021

 How can I make a contribution to OSF

 Donors may contribute by sending a check made out to Opportunity Scholarship Fund.
-Send the check, along with a completed donation form, via U.S. mail to Oklahoma Scholarship Fund, 1401 North Lincoln Boulevard, Oklahoma City, OK 73104.
+Send the check, along with a completed donation form, via U.S. mail to the Opportunity Scholarship Fund, 1831 East 71 Street, Tulsa, OK 74136.

-Donors may also contribute stock and securities.
-See our Donor Page for broker instructions.
+Donors may also contribute marketable stocks and securities.
+See our Donate page for forms and instructions on transferring these assets to OSF.

 Can I contribute online?